Wormnest/wormai/readme.txt

 Building airports and managing airport routes connecting two airports.
 Saving and loading are supported.
 Aircraft maximum distance supported.
-Handling of reaching maximum allowed aircraft.
+Handling of reaching maximum allowed vehicles.
-Handling of breakdown setting and selling of old aircraft.
+Handling of breakdown setting and selling of old vehicles.
 Handling of airport upgrading.
 Building of headquarters and statues.
-Building train routes, renew trains, change length when needed, sell when unprofitable.
+Building train routes, renew trains, change length when needed, sell when unprofitable, electrify rail.

 Settings